 Photos & videos

-Initial 30 minutes consultation (phone or meeting) - free of charge
+Initial 20 minutes phone call - free of charge

 121 face to face sessions - 55 minutes